Find Affordable College Courses

 Indianapolis, IN

-Purdue University Global came in at #7 in this year’s edition of the Best Value Natural Resources Conservation Bachelor’s Degree Schools ranking.
-Located in the small city of Indianapolis, Purdue University Global is a public college with a fairly large student population.
+With a ranking of #7, Purdue University Global did quite well on this year’s best value schools for natural resources conservation students working on their bachelor’s degree.
+Located in the small city of Indianapolis, Purdue University Global is a public college with a very large student population.

 Out-of-state tuition fees for undergraduate students at Purdue University Global are $14,436 per year.
 Conservation majors at Purdue University Global take out an average of $39,218 in student loans while working on their Bachelor's Degree.